Rules

 |---|---|---|

-| All | Action will be run for all features | - |
+| All | Action runs for all features. | - |

-| Feature | Action will be run only for selected Features | Product Feature ID |
+| Feature | Action runs only for selected features. | Product Feature ID |

-| Product Feature Filter | Filter features by a condition defined in parameters | Table No.: 70114120, Field No.: 1001, Value: INT100029..INT100030 => Action will be run for all features that have Number in range INT100029..INT100030 |
+| Product Feature Filter | Filters features by a condition defined in parameters. | Table No.: 70114120, Field No.: 1001, Value: INT100029..INT100030 => action runs for all features with Number in the range INT100029..INT100030. |

 Actions